Catholic Theological Formation Series

 The Catholic Theological Formation Series is sponsored by The Saint Paul Seminary School of Divinity, the graduate school of theological formation for Roman Catholic seminarians and laity enrolled at the University of Saint Thomas in Saint Paul, Minnesota.
 As a premier institution of theological formation for the region and beyond, The Saint Paul Seminary School of Divinity seeks to form men and women for the task of fulfilling the specific call God has for them, a call grounded in their common baptismal vocation to serve one another in Christ.

-As an institution of the Archdiocese of Saint Paul and Minneapolis, the school is intentional in its commitment to priestly and diaconal formation.
-As an institution of graduate theological education, the school prepares the laity for the equally compelling task of making Christ known and loved in the world.
+The school is intentional in its commitment to priestly and diaconal formation; as an institution of graduate theological education, it also prepares the laity to make Christ known and loved in the world.
 Although the students prepare for diverse ministries, all enroll in a curriculum of theological formation within the context of holistic and integrated Catholic formation.

 It is this challenge of theological formation—the challenge to faithfully inform one’s understanding—that serves as the focus of this series, with special attention given to the task of preparing priests, deacons, teachers, and leaders within the Roman Catholic tradition.
 Although the series is academic in tenor, it aims beyond mere academics in its integrative intellectual approach.
 We seek to promote a form of discourse that is professional in its conduct and spiritual in its outcomes, for theological formation is more than an exercise in academic technique.
 It is rather about the perfecting of a spiritual capacity: the capacity on the part of the human person to discern what is true and good.